fricciardi/datetime2/docs/interface.rst

    datetime2.Time('15547/21600')

-When used on a base class instance, the attribute allows to see the instance using with a specific representation, or tu use methods defined for that specific representation:
+When used on a base class instance, the attribute allows to see the instance using a specific representation, or to call methods defined for that specific representation:

 .. doctest::